 The requirement is that, before being disposed of in landfill, all rubbish must be treated to reduce its quantity and/or its environmental impact (make it inert).
 The onus is on the rubbish producer to treat the rubbish at source, for example, by separating the recyclable from non-recyclable rubbish or arrange to have the rubbish treated, for example, through sorting or an energy from waste process.
 Compacting, shredding and mixing do not constitute pre treatment.

 Do not assume that a recycling and waste management provider will pre-treat your rubbish by default; many providers will charge you a fee to do so.
 If your rubbish is collected by Westminster you will always automatically comply with this legal requirement(page 12).
 Municipal waste (i.e. the rubbish a council collects) is even more regulated than commercial waste alone and Westminster is required to comply with any new legislation on this subject.
 Furthermore, the rubbish Westminster collects is processed through energy from waste and not landfilled.
 Of course any materials we collect separately for recycling are recycled through audited outlets.

 Electrical and electronic waste is the fastest growing waste stream in the UK.
 Around 1.8 million tonnes of it are generated every year which is enough to fill the Olympic Stadium twice.

 As a business you are obliged to keep electrical waste separate.
 It shouldn’t be thrown in the general commercial waste.
 Westminster can collect waste electrical equipment through a special collection so it can be environmentally friendly recycled.

 Waste Storage Requirements

 Every business premises in Westminster is required to have adequate waste storage space which can accommodate the output of 3 days worth of rubbish.
+Waste contained in containers is preferred over bags presented on the street.
 Please follow this link for further information.